SESYNC-ci/online-data-lesson/docs/_slides/scrape.md

 ===

 Searching the document for desired content is the hard part.
-This search uses a CSS query, to find the image below a section of the document with attribute `id = comic`.
+This search uses a CSS query to find the image below a section of the document with attribute `id = comic`.